Digital Photography Training – How To Shoot HDR Photography For Beginners

-Meta’s Digital Photography Training – How To Shoot The Best HDR Photography
+Meta’s Digital Photography Training – In this section of Meta’s Digital Photography Training, Meta covers How To Shoot HDR Photography with Bracketing For Beginners.

-Meta’s High Dynamic Range (HDR) Photography produces Greater Dynamic Range over Standard Photography.
-Meta’s Natural Looking HDR Photography is ideal for High Contrast Photos, such as Sunsets and Sunrises.
+Natural Looking High Dynamic Range (HDR) Photography is ideal for High Contrast Photos, such as Sunrise Photography and Sunset Photography.

-HDR Bracketing requires absolutely no movement of the Digital Camera between multiple shots!
+HDR Bracketing – Shooting Sunrise and Sunset HDR Photography using Bracketing requires absolutely no movement of the Digital Camera between multiple shots!
 Meta shoots in RAW HDR Bracketing on a Sturdy Tripod using a Wireless Remote Control.
 In Bracket Mode, you’ll notice 5 EV arrows in the viewfinder, instead of the usual 1 EV arrow.
-For the correct exposure, line up the center EV arrow at 0.
+Expose on the foreground, not the sky, then line up the center EV arrow at 0.

 Aurora HDR – All HDR Photography requires some Special HDR Post Production Software, such as Aurora HDR, to combine the 5 Bracketed RAW Images in your computer.
 Meta uses Aurora HDR for her RAW HDR Post Processing.
-Meta shoots in Aperture Priority Mode in RAW using 5 Continuous Bracketed shots, 1.0EV apart (-2.0, -1.0, 0, +1.0, + 2.0).
+Meta shoots in Manual Mode in RAW using 5 Continuous Bracketed shots, 1.0EV apart (-2.0, -1.0, 0, +1.0, +2.0).

 Save $10 on the Purchase of Aurora HDR with the Promo Code below.

-Did She Fire 5 Shots or Only 3 – Some say there’s no advantage to shooting 5 Bracketed Shots over 3, which takes longer and uses up more SD Card Space.
-Meta ran some HDR Bracketing tests using Aurora HDR on the same 5 RAW Bracketed Shots at 1EV apart at different shutter speeds (Aperture Priority Mode at ISO 400).
-Unprocessed and Zoomed in to 600%, the HDR Image from 1 Standard Single Shot was a bit noisy.
-The HDR Image from 3 Bracketed Shots had light noise, but the HDR Image from 5 Bracketed Shots was very clean.
-This is why Meta always shoots 5 RAW Bracketed Shots instead of 3.
+Did She Fire 5 Shots or Only 3 – Some say there’s no advantage to shooting 5 Bracketed Shots over 3 Shots, which takes longer and uses up more SD Card Space.
+Meta ran some HDR Bracketing tests using Aurora HDR on the same 5 RAW Bracketed Shots at 1EV apart at different shutter speeds (Manual Mode at ISO 100 – Not Auto ISO).

 1 –> Quality –> RAW